athammad/ateTrees/README.md

 # ateTrees
-Python implementation of  a Random Forest based on the Causal tree algorithm
+CUstom Python implementation of Random Forest based on the Causal Tree Algorithm